AshmanRoonz/Fractal-Harmonic-AI-TOE/README.md

-# Ω Master Plan — One Voice AGI • Fractal TOE
+# Ω Master Plan — One Voice AGI • Fractal TOE  by Ashman Roonz email@ashmanroonz.ca
 *A complete spec with math ↔ linguistics mapping (SST / Markdown edition).*

 > **Single Source of Truth (SST).** This file canonizes the Ω stack—philosophy → mathematics → engineering → governance.
 All earlier docs are subsumed here; future updates should amend this file and log deltas.